jplayer/react-jPlayer/README.md

   },
 };

+/* react-jPlayer provides it's own connect function which will return a connected jPlayer. */

 const ConnectedAudioPlayer = connect(AudioPlayer);

+/* We now need to connect our jPlayer to the store now so each of the components inside react-jPlayer can talk to each other.
+This also gives you a jPlayers object with the AudioPlayer in it, in your redux state. */

 const store = createStore(combineReducers(reducer), getInitialStates(ConnectedAudioPlayer));

 const App = () => (
   <ConnectedAudioPlayer />
 );

+/* Pass the store to the provider.
+See [Redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store) for more information. */

 ReactDOM.render((
   <Provider store={store}>